ibm-cloud-docs/subnets/about.md

 - Address your services individually, maintaining a stable IP address when migrating to new compute resources
 - High availability configurations, which use virtual/floating IP address protocols
 - Route to a disaster recovery site in any data center that uses a global IP
-- Can be routed and unrouted on demand as application needs change
+- Can be routed and unrouted on demand as application needs change.
+For more information, see [Re-routing secondary subnets](/docs/subnets?topic=subnets-re-routing-secondary-subnets).

 Secondary subnets provide you with multiple IP addresses for many needs.
-Unlike primary subnets, these subnets are owned by you during your use, and are not removed unless you cancel them.
 Use secondary subnets when you need a stable IP address that does not depend on any specific compute device.
 Example uses include:

 - IP addresses that you can assign to your own, local, virtual machines
 - Multiple, distinct service IP addresses hosted by a single server allowing you to easily identify traffic (commonly used with web servers and TLS)